 Find an Approved Solicitor on the Nedbank Private Wealth Ltd

-I note that you have a search directory identifying solicitors on the Nedbank conveyancing panel.
-Do firms pay you a commission if I instruct them for my house purchase?
+I see that you have a search directory listing firms on the Nedbank conveyancing panel.
+Do firms pay you a commission if I retain them for my house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the Nedbank conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.

 What happens if my solicitor is removed from the Nedbank Conveyancing panel before completion?